danialk20/Meta-analysis/README.md

 ## Meta-analysis Process

-The meta-analysis was conducted using the `dmetar` and `metafor` packages in R. The steps involved:
+The meta-analysis was conducted using the `meta` package in R. The steps involved:

 1. **Loading Data**: The dataset includes multiple studies with performance metrics related to VRP optimization.
 2. **Data Processing**: Converting necessary columns into factors and calculating improvement percentages.